 2016 We marched through the centre of Manchester - walkers carried messages and statistics of domestic violence as the names of women killed in the last year were read out loud

 2017 We marched through Manchester once again - walkers gave out helpline information leaflets provided by Manchester Feminist Network who also held a vigil to remember the women killed in the last year at the end of the march.

-2018 This year there will be two marches One in Manchester and a sister march in Devon both on Sunday 25th November.
+2018 There were two marches One in Manchester and a sister march in Devon both on Sunday 25th November.

 2019 Sunday 24th November 2pm